 - Introduce the others in your organization and help them develop relationships.

-- Add value to your contacts.
-They are happy to hear from you.
+- Add value to your contacts are happy to hear from you.

 - Facilitate introductions to position senior executives from your company with theirs.

 - Go on-site with members of your team to meet with their team.

 - Send them a surprise every once in a while.
 Several copies of a great book.
 A tasty treat.
 Just don’t do it between Thanksgiving and New Year because it will get buried.

 3. Sell them – Get repeat business and up-sell

 Your customers have needs you can fill.
 They either need to fix something or grow.
 If you love them, then you will have conversations that uncover needs.

 - Listen for the needs you can fill.

 - Plan ahead with them by asking about future needs and what they are anticipating.